jle034/rshell/grep/README.md

 ```

 Whoa.
-Grep flags AND regular expressions.
+Grep flags AND regular expressions?
+That’s right.
 You can use any combination of grep’s options and regular expressions to narrow down your search to exactly what you are looking for.
-That’s right.
 Think of the endless possibilities!

-Visit the regex tutorial for a more detailed explanation of how to use regular expressions to accommodate your searches.
+Visit this [regex](https://github.com/mikeizbicki/ucr-cs100/tree/2015spring/textbook/tools/bash/regex) tutorial for a more detailed explanation of how to use regular expressions to accommodate your grep searches.

-### In conclusion
+The grep command can be useful in your coding endeavors and any other everyday situation.
+Happy searching! :]